soumik9/task-netro-creative/README.md

 3. Open `command prompt` on the specific folder and run command `yarn` or `npm i`
 4. Create a file name `.env` and copy all from `.env.example` then place the mongodb uri and other token as required.
 5. All set, now run `command prompt` this command `yarn dev` or `npm run dev`
+6. Additional, use `better comment` extention to read comments

 ## Logs Note

 - Server related all errors, sucess, info will be stored on logs folder
 - Global error handler error will be store when application on `Production` mode

-## Prevent any bad actors from using brute force attack
+## Prevent any bad actors from using brute force attack or sql injection

 - I have used `express-rate-limit` package for a specific ip to request maximum time in a specific time limit.
 - When we request a api, in `Header` we can see `maximum rate limit` and `remaining rate limit`.
 - After hitting maxium hit on api, if again  hit on api it will show an customize respone messege.
+- And, used `zod` validation to validate request.

 ## API's